 Unmanned Aircraft (UAS)

-UASs go by a variety of names; Remotely Piloted Vehicles, (RPV), Drones, Unmanned Aircraft, (UA), UnCommanded Aerial Vehicles, (UCAVs) etc. Regardless, UAS are considered to be "Aircraft" as defined by the FAA in 14 CFR Part 1.
+UAS go by a variety of names; Unmanned Aircraft Systems, Remotely Piloted Vehicles, (RPV), Drones, Unmanned Aircraft, (UA), UnCommanded Aerial Vehicles, (UCAVs) etc. Regardless, UAS are considered to be "Aircraft" as defined by the FAA in 14 CFR Part 1.

-Department of the Interior policy regarding guidance on the operation and management of Unmanned Aircraft Systems can be found in:
+Department of the Interior policy regarding guidance on the operation and management of Unmanned Aircraft can be found in:

 Operational Procedures Memorandum (OPM) 11-11.